Teacher shot by 6-year-old student files $40 million lawsuit - WTOP News

 “Teachers’ concerns with John Doe’s behavior (were) regularly brought to the attention of Richneck Elementary School administration, and the concerns were always dismissed,” the lawsuit states.
 Often after he was taken to the office, “he would return to class shortly thereafter with some type of reward, such as a piece of candy,” according to the lawsuit.

-The boy’s parents did not agree for him to be put in special education classes where he would be with other students with behavioral issues, the lawsuit states.
+The boy’s parents did not agree to put him in special education classes where he would be with other students with behavioral issues, the lawsuit states.

+The lawsuit describes a series of warnings school employees gave administrators in the hours before the shooting, beginning with Zwerner, who went to the office of assistant principal Ebony Parker between 11:15 a.m. and 11:30 a.m. and told her the boy “was in a violent mood,” threatened to beat up a kindergartener and stared down a security officer in the lunchroom.
+The lawsuit alleges that Parker “had no response, refusing even to look up at (Zwerner) when she expressed her concerns.”

+At about 11:45 a.m., two students told Amy Kovac, a reading specialist, that the boy had a gun in his backpack.
+The boy denied it, but refused to provide his backpack to Kovac, the lawsuit states.

 Zwerner suffered permanent bodily injuries, physical pain, mental anguish, lost earnings and other damages, the lawsuit states.
 It seeks $40 million in compensatory damages.

-Last month, Newport News prosecutor Howard Gwynn said his office will not criminally charge the boy because he wouldn’t understand the legal system and what a charge means.
+Last month, Newport News prosecutor Howard Gwynn said his office will not criminally charge the boy because he is too young to understand the legal system and what a charge means.
 Gwynn has yet to decide if any adults will be charged.

 Copyright © 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.